 To mimic a concrete hearth, we used concrete patio stones secured with the AirStone adhesive.

-And I painted the patio stones on the hearth with the sample pot of Valspar Rugged Suede.
+Paint the patio stones on the hearth with 2 coats.

-At this point in hindsight, I realized that I would rather paint the AirStone white than live with the whitewash, but that was a personal preference.
-So I ended up painting it all white, but it’s better to try whitewash and paint after than to paint and wish you’d tried whitewash.
+At this point, I realized that I would rather have the AirStone white than just whitewash.
+I ended up painting it all white, but it’s better to try whitewash then switch to paint instead of painting and wishing you’d done whitewash.
 Once you paint, there’s no going back.

 Part Four: Faux Stacked Log Front

 Log, sliced on a band saw at 2 inches